watson-developer-cloud/speech-android-sdk/README.md

 Implement the SpeechDelegate and SpeechRecorderDelegate in the MainActivity
 --------------------------------------------------------------------------

-These delgates implement the callbacks when a response from the server is recieved or when the recorder is sending back the auidio data.
+These delegates implement the callbacks when a response from the server is received or when the recorder is sending back the audio data.
 SpeechRecorderDelegate is optional.

 ```
    public class MainActivity extends Activity implements SpeechDelegate{}